bfansports/CloudProcessingEngine/_posts/2015-05-02-local-stack.md

     $> tail -f /var/tmp/logs/cpe/ActivityPoller.php-TranscodeAsset.log
 ```

-If you use Docker, then use this arguments to start the poller
+If you use Docker, then use this arguments to start the poller with `Docker run`

-`InputPoller -n my_client -l /var/log/pollers/ -d`

 `ActivityPoller -c /etc/cloudtranscode/my_config.json -D MY_SWFDomain -T MyTaskDef-version -A MyActivity -V activityVersion -l /var/log/pollers/ -d`